capy-ui/capy-ui.org/content/features.md

 ## Performance

-Capy is coded in a systems programmnig language in order to free yourself from the overhead of a VM or a garbage collector.
+Capy is coded in a systems programming language in order to free yourself from the overhead of a VM or a garbage collector.

 Besides, Capy's goal is to be able to sustain 60 fps (and more on 120/144Hz monitors) animations,